My wireless bill is now the cheapest it has been since I got my first cell phone more than 15 years ago.

 I also like how I’m not tied down to the “By the Gig” plan.
 If my data usage happens to spike for some reason, I can switch to “Unlimited” without being penalized.

-However, with Wi-Fi available in so many places, I don’t expect to take the unlimited data option anytime soon.
+However, with Wi-Fi available in so many places, I’ve been happy with the “By the Gig” plan.